ps1337/pairprog-docker/README.md

 ## Persistence

-By default, the folder `data` will get mounted into the container to persist created data.
+By default, the folder `./data` will get mounted into the container to persist created data.